Studentship Terms & Conditions

 By submitting an application for funding:

-- the applicant is confirming that the information provided on their admissions and scholarships applications, and all supporting documents, is true and accurate.
+- the applicant is confirming that the information provided on their admissions and scholarships applications, and all supporting documents, is true and accurate, and

 - the applicant consents to his/her admissions and funding application documents, including uploaded supporting documents and references, being released to the scholarship panel, and

 – the applicant agrees to attending an interview in person (as far as is reasonably possible) should they be short-listed, and

 – the applicant commits on a full-time or part-time basis to the training/study under the direction of their supervisor(s).
 Applicants undertaking study on a part-time basis agree to devoting the full amount of time deemed necessary and appropriate to their research, and

 – the applicant agrees to informing the relevant MRC LID institution immediately of any change in information provided in the application form.

 The successful applicant(s) will be sent a funding offer by e-mail.

 – To accept the offer of funding the successful applicant must email the MRC LID Administration team: as soon as possible, and by the deadline date stated on the email at the latest, to accept this award.
 If the School does not receive a response from the award recipient by this date, we will assume the nominated candidate is declining this award.
 Therefore, we will retract our funding offer and make an offer for the same award to the next reserve candidate.

 – This scholarship offer is conditional upon the successful applicant submitting further documentation for admission to their primary institution.

 – Awardees primarily based at St George’s, University of London (SGUL) will be advised of any documents required by SGUL.